lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 Why _are_ we doing this?
 To make money?
 Clearly not ;) Why _are_ we doing this?

-> It's because we give a shit.
+> It's because we truly care.

-When we first started making these kinds of tools it was to make our own and other developers lives easier.
+When we first started making these kinds of tools it was to make our own and other developers' lives easier.
 It was because we felt the pain of developer life and we wanted to help.
 Period.
 Full stop.

 Along the way, however, we lost sight of that deeper truth; caught up in the shiny of marketing plans, business models and raising money.
 Now, freed from the mind-forged manacles called the assumptions and expectations of other people we recalculated our situation.

-1. If we give a shit about making developers lives easier then we need to be accountable to developers
+1. If we truly care about making developers' lives easier, then we need to be accountable to developers
-2. If we need a business model then we are at worst accountable to shareholders and at best distracted from our primary mission in pursuit of dat cash
+2. If we need a business model, then we are at worst accountable to shareholders and at best distracted from our primary mission in pursuit of cash
-3. If we are willing to spend our own time and money making developers lives easier, then _there must be others_
+3. If we are willing to spend our own time and money making developers' lives easier, then _there must be others_

 And that was it.

 This isn't supposed to be a business!
-This is supposed to be a god damn fucking righteous movement!
+This is supposed to be a righteous movement!
 And with that the circle was now complete and [hope was rekindled](https://www.youtube.com/watch?v=SFo-XMUsy24).
 So we got right to work on...

 ## The Lando Alliance

-_The Lando Alliance_ is a movement with a single purpose: to make developer's lives easier.
+_The Lando Alliance_ is a movement with a single purpose: to make developers' lives easier.
 The membership criteria is simple and straightforward:

-> If you give a shit about developers, want to make their lives easier and are willing to give some of your time or money to do so, then join us.
+> If you truly care about developers, want to make their lives easier and are willing to give some of your time or money to do so, then join us.

 This means that the _The Alliance_ encompasses **much more** than just Lando the local development tool.
 In fact, you don't even need to be a Lando user or supporter to join because it is also...